Notre Dame Prep – Upper Division

 On our website, http://www.ndpma.org/media-center/, students can access our premium databases, ebooks, and Inter-Library loan through the Michigan Electronic Library's MelCat services.
 Now you can borrow a book from Iron Mountain in the Upper Peninsula with the click of the mouse!
-Find resources for completing research paper, citing sources and test preparation.
+Find resources for completing research papers, citing sources and test preparation.

 Our spirit-wear items make a wonderful gift for that special someone or for yourself.
-Out items have a very small cost markup, making them available to you at an affordable price.
+Our items have a very small cost markup, making them available to you at an affordable price.
 If you have any questions or suggestions, email Larry Jack at firstname.lastname@example.org or call 248-373-500, x8054.